ShamanHead/telbot/README.md

 	$bot = new Bot('BOT_API_KEY HERE', $CHAT_ID_HERE);

-Okay!It's work(If it's dont work, check your code.If it's isn't help, check examples) Sooo, how to send messages?The Query class will help us with it.Check example:
+Okay!It's work(If it's dont work, check your code.If it isn't help, check examples) Sooo, how to send messages?The Query class will help us with it.Check example:

 	use \Telegram\Bot as Bot;